 Cranberries are a staple at holiday meals, but did you know that these little red berries can improve blood pressure and cholesterol?
 The anthocyanins that give cranberries their signature coloring can also help reduce oxidative stress.
 When your body is exposed to harmful chemicals, it produces free radicals.
 Too many free radicals in your body can cause oxidative stress, which is tied to a number of diseases, like Alzheimer’s and diabetes.
 Additionally, cranberries are loaded with vitamin C and other antioxidants linked to reducing risk of chronic disease and improving circulation.

 If you thought we forgot about the most iconic fall food – pumpkin – fear not!
-We’ve got an entire article coming that’s all about the health benefits of pumpkin, so stay tuned!
+We’ve got an entire article dedicated to the amazing health benefits of pumpkin.
+Check it out here.